ArturoDeza/NeuroFovea/README.md

 When maintaing center fixation on the orange dot the two images that are flipped back and forth should be perceptually indistinguishable to each other even though they are physically different (strong difference in the periphery *vs* the fovea).

-### Testing for Visual metamerism given different rate of growth of receptive field sizes in the visual field.
+### Rendering Metamers by varying receptive field size

 <table>
   <tr>